 Good time to visit

 Botswana’s winter is May to October when the weather is hot during the day (not stiflingly hot) and cold at night.
 Botswana's summer months (November to April) can be hot and humid and there is a chance of rain.
 Botswana has one rainy season which runs between mid-December and runs through to mid-March.

-Call us on 020 3993 5269 to start planning your holiday to Okavango Horse Safaris or take a look at our itineraries to Botswana
+Call us on 858 345 1761 to start planning your vacation to Okavango Horse Safaris or take a look at our itineraries to Botswana

 Okavango Horse Safaris provide the opportunity to experience the unsurpassed magic of the Okavango Delta on horseback, which enables guests to get much closer to game that otherwise might be skittish.
 Riders must be experienced to take part in the safari.

 Horse safaris take place in a private concession area of over 2500 sq kilometers using three different camps, all in diverse areas offering a unique experience of the Okavango Delta wildlife, birds and habitat.